 Fannin County makes every effort to pay its employees correctly.
 Occasionally, however, inadvertent mistakes can happen.
-When mistakes do happen and are called to the attention of the Auditor, Fannin County will promptly make any corrections necessary.
+When mistakes do happen and are called to the attention of the Auditor or Treasurer, Fannin County will promptly make any corrections necessary.
 Please review your pay stub when you receive it to make sure it is correct.
 If you believe a mistake has occurred or if you have any questions, please use the reporting procedure outlined below.
 If you are overpaid the county will make the necessary corrections at the next payroll.
-All employees, (regardless if non-exempt or exempt) are required to complete an electronic time sheet by logging into ESS (Employee Self Service).
-This step must be done as the accounting software automatically calculates the accrual of both vacation and sick time based on the hours that are submitted.
-This does not include Elected or Appointed Officials as they do not accrue vacation or sick time.
-Employees are not to share their log on information with other employees.

 Employees who are classified as non-exempt employees must maintain an accurate record of the total hours you work each day.
 It is the responsibility of each employee to verify that their time sheets are correct.
-Your time sheet must accurately reflect all regular and overtime hours worked; any absences, late arrivals, early departures, and meal break.
-When you receive notice of each deposited pay check, please verify immediately that you were paid correctly for all regular and overtime hours worked each work week.
+Your time card must accurately reflect all regular and overtime hours worked; any absences, late arrivals, early departures, and meal break.
+Do not sign your time card if it is not accurate.
+When you receive each pay check, please verify immediately that you were paid correctly for all regular and overtime hours worked each work week.

-Non-exempt employees should not work any hours that are not pre-authorized by their supervisor.
+Non-exempt employees should not work any hours that are not authorized by their supervisor.
 Do not start work early, finish work late, work during a meal break, or perform any other extra or overtime work unless you are authorized to do so.
 That time worked is to be recorded on your time card.
 Employees are prohibited from performing any "off-the-clock" work.
 "Off-the-clock" work means work you may perform but fail to report on your time card.
 Any employee who fails to report or inaccurately reports any hours worked will be subject to disciplinary action, up to and including termination.
-If anyone directs you to work without documenting your time worked, you must tell the Auditor's department.
+If anyone directs you to work without documenting your time worked, you must tell the Auditor or Treasurer department.

-It is a violation of Fannin County policy for any employee to falsify their time sheet, or to alter another employee's time sheet.
+It is a violation of Fannin County policy for any employee to falsify a time card, or to alter another employee's time card.
 It is also a serious violation of County policy for any employee, supervisor or official to instruct another employee too incorrectly or falsely report hours worked, or to alter another employee's time card to under- or over-report hours worked.
-If anyone instructs you to (1) incorrectly or falsely under- or over-report your hours worked, or (2) alter another employee's time records to inaccurately or falsely report that employee's hours worked, you should report it immediately to the Auditor's office.
+If anyone instructs you to (1) incorrectly or falsely under- or over-report your hours worked, or (2) alter another employee's time records to inaccurately or falsely report that employee's hours worked, you should report it immediately to the Auditor or Treasurer office.